 This two and a half years extracurricular evening programme of 30 EC is followed next to your regular Bachelor’s degree programme.
 The programme starts in the second semester of year 1 of your Bachelor’s degree programme and continues until the end of year 3.
 The programme consists of a faculty component (deepening part) 15 EC and the other half is outside your own faculty (broadening part) 15 EC.

 Broadening Part of the Bachelor's Honours Programme

-You will follow the deepening component of 25 ECTS of the Honours Programme within your own faculty.
-Eleven faculties of the University of Groningen have each drawn up their own programmes for this component, in accordance with the requirements of the Honours College.
-The programme for your faculty can be found in Ocasys, under ‘Honours College’.
+You will participate in the Deepening Part (15 EC) of the Honours Programme within your own faculty.
+Eleven faculties of the University of Groningen have each drawn up their own programmes for this component, especially for Honours students.
+The maximum number of students per course is 25.
+The programme for your faculty can also be found on Ocasys, under ‘Honours College’.